 The Fund's investment strategy is primarily driven by a modeling process which measures the relative strength or momentum of various asset classes against one another.
 Specifically using this momentum-based strategy, the Fund will tactically shift its asset class exposure across U.S. equity securities, U.S. Treasuries, and cash.
 Under normal conditions, the Fund expects to invest in securities and derivatives.
 When the equity asset class is favored, the Fund will normally use a combination of securities and derivatives designed to create an investment return that tracks the return of the Fund's primary benchmark index, currently the S&P 500 Total Return Index.
 Specifically, the Fund typically will purchase E-Mini S&P 500 futures contracts and invest in equity and fixed income securities in seeking to approximate the return of the Fund's primary benchmark.
 When the treasury asset class is favored, the Fund will normally sell and/or hedge a portion of its equity exposure using derivatives such as E-Mini S&P 500 futures contracts and increase the Fund's exposure to cash equivalents through securities and derivatives.
-When the cash asset class is favored, the Fund will normally sell and/or hedge its equity and/or treasury exposure and increase the Fund's exposure to cash equivalents through securities and derivatives.
+When the cash asset class is favored, the Fund will normally sell and/or hedge its equity and/or treasury exposure and increase the Fund's exposure to cash equivalents through securities.
 The Fund may invest in affiliated mutual funds, and unaffiliated mutual funds (including money market funds), ETFs and inverse ETFs (collectively, "Underlying Funds").

 Due to the structure of the derivatives the Fund expects to use, the Fund will hold a portion of its assets in highly liquid securities, including investment grade bonds, as collateral for its derivatives transactions and still have excess cash to invest regardless of whether the favored asset class is U.S. equity securities, treasuries, or cash (or a combination of these asset classes).
 The Fund will normally invest this excess cash in a mix of investment grade corporate bonds, treasury bills and notes, municipal bonds and other instruments for diversification, risk management, and to seek to obtain additional return.
 As a result, when U.S. equity securities are favored, a portion of the Fund's assets may be invested in non-equity investments.
-Similarly, when the treasury asset class is favored, the Fund may hold a portion of its assets in non-cash investments.
+Similarly, when the treasury asset class is favored, the Fund may hold a portion of its assets in non-treasury investments, and when the cash asset class is favored, the fund may hold a portion of its assets in non-cash investments.

-The adviser may engage in frequent buying and selling of securities to achieve the Fund's investment objective.
+The Adviser may engage in frequent buying and selling of securities to achieve the Fund's investment objective.